Bengali Wikipedia: Early history

-In February 2002, the developers started creating language-code based sub-domains for different language Wikipedias.
-Along with other Wikipedia sub-domains, the Bengali language sub-domain was created at that time.
-A placeholder page was created automatically in that sub-domain on 1 June 2002.
-On 9 December 2003, a Bangladeshi Ph.D. student of Canada's McGill University named Shah Asaduzzaman emailed Wikipedia Founder Jimmy Wales with a request to create the Bengali Wikipedia.
-As a result, the developers created a test page on the Wikipedia named "Home Page" on 26 December of the same year.
+In February 2002, the developers started creating language-code-based subdomains for different language Wikipedias.
+Along with other Wikipedia subdomains, the Bengali language subdomain was created at that time.
+A placeholder page was created automatically in that subdomain on 1 June 2002.
+On 9 December 2003, a Bangladeshi PhD student at Canada's McGill University, Shah Asaduzzaman, emailed Wikipedia founder Jimmy Wales with a request to create the Bengali Wikipedia.
+As a result, the developers created a test page on Wikipedia named "Home Page" on 26 December of the same year.

-The Main Page of the Bengali Wikipedia was created on 27 January 2004, from an IP address, marking the official beginning of the Bengali Wikipedia. 'বাংলা ভাষা' ("Bānglā Bhāshā"; Bengali Language in English) is the first article on the Bengali Wikipedia, which was created on 24 May 2004.
+The Main Page of the Bengali Wikipedia was created on 27 January 2004, from an IP address, marking the official beginning of the Bengali Wikipedia. 'বাংলা ভাষা' ("Bānglā Bhāshā"; Bengali language in English) was the first article on the Bengali Wikipedia, created on 24 May 2004.